weleoka/ardeidae/README.md

 	- Number of online peers.
 	- Server uptime.
 	- Total logins since deployment.
-* On set interval reports current stats to ardeidae Hub.
+* On a set interval reports current stats to ardeidae Hub.

 General server specs and options: